ged/arborist/Monitors.md

 If you find yourself wanting to repeat one or more of the exec callbacks, you can also wrap them in a module and call `exec_callbacks` with it.

-#### exec {|node_attributes| ... }

 The second form can be used to implement a monitor in Ruby; the block is called with the Hash of node data, keyed by identifier, and it must return a Hash of updates keyed by identifier.

-The third form is a combination of the first and second forms: it invokes the block with the node data as in the second form, and then when the block `yield`s, it `spawns` the `command` with its STDIN set to the STDOUT of the block.
-When the `yield` returns, the STDIN of the block is set to the STDOUT of the spawned program.
-This is generally intended to provide a custom serialization/deserialization wrapper for external commands.
-The block can also `yield` additional arguments to the command, which are appended to its `ARGV` before it's `spawn`ed.

 #### use( *properties )